pdimens/harpy/Modules/imputation.md

 ```
 |||  :icon-checklist: You will need
 - a tab-delimited parameter file
-    - create with `harpy impute --init`
+    - create with `harpy extra --stitch-params`
     - modify the file with parameters suitable for your study
 - a variant call format file (_e.g._ from `mpileup` with `harpy variants ...`)
     - accepted formats: `.vcf`, `.vcf.gz`, `.bcf`